 These windows hinge at the highest point of the assembly and push outward.
-The bottom opens and the top makes a roof over the opening.
+The bottom opens, and the top makes a roof over the opening.
 These are normally littler windows but wide.
-These are an extraordinary alternative for the basement since you can put them higher on the wall and the roof shields the opening from debris.
+These are an extraordinary alternative for the basement since you can put them higher on the wall, and the roof shields the opening from debris.

 Hopper windows operate like awning windows, yet upside down.
-So these windows hinge at the bottom of the assembly and the top opens.
+So these windows hinge at the bottom of the assembly, and the top opens.
 Hopper windows also can either push out or pull inward to open.

 Sliding windows are a standard choice for most homes and can work in practically any place.
 Because their operation is basic, their sizing is versatile, and they require no more room to extend outside.
 Sliding windows can work as egress windows in the basement.

-These windows can work as an exit if there should be an occurrence of an emergency since there are large.
+These windows can work as an exit if there should be an occurrence of emergency since there are large.

-Another advantage with double-hung windows is that you can open both the top and lower sash simultaneously.
+Another advantage of double-hung windows is that you can open both the top and lower sash simultaneously.
 This is useful for natural ventilation since cool air gets in through the bottom and warm air exits out the top.